usnistgov/NFIQ2/complianceTestSet/README.md

 Contained in this directory are the tools required to perform compliance testing on NFIQ 2.0.

+**NOTE** It is important to have Python Pandas v1.1.0 installed for the diff script to work correctly.

 1. NFIQ2_scores_master.csv
 	The correct NFIQ2 score output for the Compliance Test dataset found here: [NFIQ2 Compliance Test Set](INSERT_CTS_LINK_HERE)